groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert-document/convert-to-pdf/convert-eml-to-pdf.md

 id: convert-eml-to-pdf
 url: conversion/net/convert-eml-to-pdf
 title: Convert EML to PDF
-description: "EML files can be converted to PDF format lightning fast using couple of C# code lines and powerful features of GroupDocs.Conversion for .NET.
-Try to convert EML to PDF file programmatically for free right now."
+description: "EML format represents E-Mail Message File with .eml extension.
+Learn how to convert EML to PDF file programmatically in C# language using GroupDocs.Conversion for .NET library."
 keywords: Convert EML to PDF in C#
 productName: GroupDocs.Conversion for .NET
 hideChildren: False
 ---

 EML file format represents email messages saved using Outlook and other relevant applications.
 Almost all emailing clients support this file format for its compliance with RFC-822 Internet Message Format Standard.
-Microsoft Outlook is the default software for opening EML message types.
+Microsoft Outlook is default software for opening EML message types.
 EML files can be used for saving to disc as well as sending out to recipients using communication protocols.

-To convert EML to PDF file in C# just call `Convert` method like shown below:
+To convert from E-Mail Message File (.eml) to Portable Document (.pdf) in C# just call `Convert` method like shown below:

 ```csharp
 // Load the source EML file